 Your door shelves are exposed to room temperature the most out of the whole fridge, so you need to store items here that are less sensitive to temperature.
 This is the perfect place for your drinks, sauces, condiments et al.

-Freezers don’t have to abide by the same kind of rules.
+The freezer in your American fridge don’t have to abide by the same kind of rules.
 It’s all going to be roughly the same ballpark of temperature and will keep your food frozen and fresh regardless.
 However, freezers are very susceptible to being clogged up without some tactical nous.

 The average freezer has around £50 worth of food in it, stuck in limbo.
 Don’t let all this food go to waste and save yourself some money next time you’re missing some ingredients.
 Here are some tips on how to optimise your freezer: